Lon Po Po: A Chinese Fairy Tale Lesson Plan

 Set Up and Prepare

 Step 1: Gather the students on the carpet or in a group area.
 Review what they learned yesterday about Chinese culture.
-Instruct that yesterday they looked at a lot of informational books about China, but there are also a lot of fictional stories from China.
-Today they will be reading a Chinese story similar to one that they already know.
+Tell them that yesterday they looked at a lot of informational books about China, but there are also a lot of fictional stories from China.
+Today, they will read a Chinese story similar to one that they already know.

 Step 3: Display Lon Po Po by Ed Young.
 Tell the students that this is the Chinese version of Little Red Riding Hood.
 Instruct them to pay careful attention to the story and note the similarities and differences.

-Step 6: When you finish the story, distribute the T-chart reproducible and display your chart version.
+Step 6: When you finish the story, distribute the Fairy Tale Comparison T-Chart (PDF) reproducible and display your chart version.
 Work as a class to fill in the comparisons between the two stories.
 Ask for any additional comparisons that the students noticed.

 Ask students to bring in fairy tales from home that are from another culture.
 There are so many out there, you'll be surprised what you find.